Garnier de Nablus: In popular culture

 In the video game Assassin's Creed (2007), Garnier de Naplouse (the game uses the French Naplouse instead of Nablus) is one of the nine main assassination targets.
+In this game, Garnier is portrayed as a twisted doctor performing mind-altering experiments on patients from his hospital in Acre, as well as a secret member of the Knights Templar.

-Actor Donald Sumpter portrays Garnier de Nablus in the 2008 BBC TV docudrama series Heroes and Villains, which features a reenactment of the Battle of Arsuf.
+Actor Donald Sumpter portrays Garnier de Nablus in the 2008 BBC docudrama series Heroes and Villains, which features a reenactment of the Battle of Arsuf.